In general, contact lenses can be categorized into two types, based on how long they are approved to be worn before being removed:

 It's important to note that these are the maximum recommended wearing schedules.
 Many people cannot tolerate wearing EW lenses for this length of time, and some people's eyes cannot tolerate any overnight wear of contact lenses.

-During your contact lens fitting and follow-up, your eye doctor will advise you whether you can wear EW contacts overnight and how many days of continuous wear your eyes can tolerate.
+During your contact lens fitting and follow-up, your eye doctor can advise you on whether you can wear EW contacts overnight and how many days of continuous wear your eyes can tolerate.

 Risks of extended wear contacts

-Research has shown that the risk of eye infections is higher among people who sleep while wearing contact lenses.
+Research has shown that the risk of eye infections can be higher among people who sleep while wearing contact lenses.

-Wearing contact lenses continually (day and night) increases this risk because bacteria and other potentially dangerous microorganisms can adhere to the lenses and get trapped between the lenses and your eyes.
+Wearing contact lenses continually (day and night) can increase this risk because bacteria and other potentially dangerous microorganisms can adhere to the lenses and get trapped between the lenses and your eyes.

 These microbes thrive in the warm, moist environment under your contact lenses, especially when your eyelids are closed during sleep.
-And because contact lenses reduce the oxygen supply to the front surface of your eyes (corneas), your eyes are less able to fight off corneal infections.
+And because contact lenses reduce the oxygen supply to the front surface of your eyes (corneas), your eyes can become less able to fight off corneal infections.

-Contact lens-related infections can range from an annoying case of pink eye to more serious conditions such as Acanthamoeba keratitis and fungal eye infections that can cause permanent vision loss.
+Contact lens-related infections can range from a case of pink eye to more serious conditions such as Acanthamoeba keratitis and fungal eye infections that can cause permanent vision loss.

-If you wear contacts continuously for several days, your risk of these problems increases significantly.
+If you wear contacts continuously for several days, your risk of these problems can increase.

 On the bright side, advances in extended wear contact lens materials has reduced this risk significantly in recent years.
 For example:

-• Most modern extended wear lenses are now made with silicone hydrogel materials that allow significantly more oxygen to pass through the lenses to your corneas than previous EW lenses.
-This decreases the risk of hypoxia that makes the cornea more susceptible to inflammation and infection.
+- Many modern extended wear lenses are now made with silicone hydrogel materials that allow significantly more oxygen to pass through the lenses to your cornea than previous EW lenses.
+This can decrease the risk of hypoxia that makes the cornea more susceptible to inflammation and infection.

-• Nearly all soft lenses prescribed for extended wear today are disposable contacts that are designed to be discarded after one to four weeks of use.
-More frequent replacement of EW lenses reduces the build-up of proteins, lipids and other lens deposits that cause eye inflammation and discomfort and create a hospitable environment for the growth of infection-causing microorganisms.
+- Many soft lenses prescribed for extended wear today are disposable contacts that are designed to be discarded after one to four weeks of use.
+More frequent replacement of EW lenses typically reduces the build-up of proteins, lipids and other lens deposits that cause eye inflammation and discomfort and can create a hospitable environment for the growth of infection-causing microorganisms.

-• Extended wear lenses also are available in rigid gas permeable (GP) lens materials.
+- Extended wear lenses also are available in rigid gas permeable (GP) lens materials.
 Some eye care practitioners prefer GP lenses for extended wear because these rigid lenses cover less of the eye.
-Also, extended wear GP lenses move more freely with each blink, so there's less risk of debris and infection-causing microbes getting trapped under the lenses.
+Also, extended wear GP lenses can move more freely with each blink, so there can be less risk of debris and infection-causing microbes getting trapped under the lenses.

 To further reduce risks of continuous wear of contact lenses, many eye care practitioners are recommending "flexible wear" of extended wear contacts (rather than wearing the lenses for several days without a break).